SorensenUCSC/CSE113-wi2024/overview.md

 - programming in a high-level language (e.g. Python)
 - programming in a low-level language (e.g. C)
 - a high-level understanding of computer architecture
+- a basic ability to use Github
+- a basic ability to use Docker

 ## Class Modules